-As the 7th largest out of 180 school districts in Georgia, FCS operates on a $444 million budget, with 73% of expenses tied to instruction.
-The budget income is 48.51% from local funds and 51.49% from state and federal funds.
-The FY19 budget was built maintaining the same millage rate for the last four years, which is the lowest in Metro-Atlanta.
+As the 7th largest out of 180 school districts in Georgia, FCS operates on a $479 million budget, with 73% of expenses tied to instruction.
+The 2019-20 budget included 143 new school positions for growth, a step increase for eligible employees, and a salary increase ($3,000 for certified staff and 2% for classified staff).
+The budget income is 48% from local funds and 52% from state and federal funds.
+The FY20 budget was built with a 15.03% fund balance while maintaining the same millage rate for the last five tax years, which is the lowest in Metro-Atlanta.
 FCS’ per pupil expenditure is $8,220.94, which is the lowest among the 12 largest districts in the state.

 - 2018 School Current Tax Digest and 5 Year History of Levy